Aarkan1/java-express/README.md

 You can call `useStatic` multiple times to set up multiple handlers.

-## Single page mode
+## Static fallback mode
 _src: [Javalin docs](https://javalin.io/documentation#single-page-mode)_

-Single page mode is similar to static file handling.
+Static fallback mode is similar to static file handling.
 It runs after endpoint matching and after static file handling.
 It’s basically a very fancy 404 mapper, which converts any 404’s into a specified page.
-You can define multiple single page handlers for your application by specifying different root paths.
+You can define multiple fallback page handlers for your application by specifying different root paths.

-You can enabled single page mode by doing `app.useSinglePageApp("/", Paths.get("src/folder/index.html"))`, and/or `app.useSinglePageApp("/", "/classpath/to/index.html", Location.INTERNAL)`.
+You can enabled single page mode by doing `app.useStaticFallback("/", Paths.get("src/folder/index.html"))`, and/or `app.useStaticFallback("/", "/classpath/to/index.html", Location.INTERNAL)`.

 ## Uploads
 Uploaded files are easily accessible via `req.formDataFile()`: